12 Hours Dunedin

 2.30pm: Culture at Dunedin Museum of Natural Mystery

-61 Royal Terrace, Dunedin Central, Dunedin
+61 Royal Terrace, Central Dunedin, Dunedin

 Now it is the time to head to Royal Terrace for a visit to The Dunedin Museum of Natural Mystery (note: the museum is a little out of the city centre so either grab a rideshare or bus).
 Enter the old villa and be immersed in a world of fossils, relics, tribal art, masks, animal skeletons, and other artefacts.
 The museum is local artist Bruce Mahalski’s ‘greatest work’, and the man himself is often available to share the curious, humorous and ever-intriguing stories that sit behind each piece in the collection.
 DMNM makes childhood tales of larger than life fossil hunters, palaeontologists, adventurers, explorers, and ghost chasers come alive.
 It’s a place to play and explore science at your own pace, in a way that’s fun and totally unique.